Wolfram syndrome: Causes

-Two forms have been described: Wolfram syndrome 1 (WFS1), and Wolfram syndrome 2 (WFS2).
+Two forms have been described: WFS1-Wolfram syndrome and CISD2-Wolfram syndrome.

-WFS1
+WFS1-Wolfram syndrome

 The WFS1 or wolframin gene provides instructions for making the wolframin protein.
 The WFS1 gene is active in cells throughout the body, with strong activity in the heart, brain, lungs, inner ear, and pancreas.
 The pancreas provides enzymes that help digest food, and it also produces the hormone insulin.
 Insulin controls how much glucose (a type of sugar) is passed from the blood into cells for conversion to energy.

 Within cells, wolframin is located the endoplasmic reticulum.
 Among its many activities, the endoplasmic reticulum folds and modifies newly formed proteins so they have the correct 3-dimensional shape to function properly.
 The endoplasmic reticulum also helps transport proteins, fats, and other materials to specific sites within the cell or to the cell surface.
 The function of wolframin is unknown.
 Based on its location in the endoplasmic reticulum, however, it may play a role in protein folding or cellular transport.
 In the pancreas, wolframin may help fold a protein precursor of insulin (called proinsulin) into the mature hormone that controls blood glucose levels.
 Research findings also suggest that wolframin may help maintain the correct cellular level of charged calcium atoms (calcium ions) by controlling how much is stored in the endoplasmic reticulum.
 In the inner ear, wolframin may help maintain the proper levels of calcium ions or other charged particles that are essential for hearing.
 Mutation in the WFS1 lead to ER stress due to an increase in the accumulation of misfolded proteins.
 As there is a high level of misfolded protein, unfolded protein response (UPR) is stimulated and lead to transcriptional and translational process that can restore ER homeostasis, However, if the ER stress is present persistently due to physiological or pathophysiological events, the UPR will induce apoptosis.

-More than 30 WFS1 mutations have been identified in individuals with a form of nonsyndromic deafness (hearing loss without related signs and symptoms affecting other parts of the body) called DFNA6.
-Individuals with DFNA6 deafness cannot hear low tones (low-frequency sounds), such as a tuba or the "m" in moon.
-DFNA6 hearing loss is unlike most forms of nonsyndromic deafness that affect high tones (high-frequency sounds), such as birds chirping, or all frequencies of sound.
-Most WFS1 mutations replace one of the protein building blocks (amino acids) used to make wolframin with an incorrect amino acid.
-One mutation deletes an amino acid from wolframin.
-WFS1 mutations probably alter the 3-dimensional shape of wolframin, which could affect its function.
-Because the function of wolframin is unknown, however, it is unclear how WFS1 mutations cause hearing loss.
-Some researchers suggest that altered wolframin disturbs the balance of charged particles in the inner ear, which interferes with the hearing process.